CloudCannon/rosey/docs/content/docs/_index.md

 The `original` text here will be used to detect translations that are out of date, and the `value` text will be used to build our multilingual site.

 Creating these locale files is currently out of Rosey's scope.
 For smaller use-cases, these files can be written by hand.
 For larger sites, Rosey will usually be integrated with an existing translation workflow.
-In most cases this will involve building some middleware that uploads the strings from your `source.json` to a translation API (i.e. Smartling), and creates `rosey/locales/*.json` files with the translated response.
+In most cases this will involve building some middleware that uploads the strings from your `source.json` to a translation API (e.g. Smartling), and creates `rosey/locales/*.json` files with the translated response.

 ## Building the multilingual site